ioccc-src/winner/2015/duble/README.md

 This entry is obfuscated in various ways:

 *   The structure is hidden by avoiding loops, `if` statements, ternary conditionals, and jump-related instructions.
-Instead, recursivity is heavily used.
+Instead, recursion is heavily used.
-*   Merging all functions into one added even more recursivity. ;)
+*   Merging all functions into one added even more recursion. ;)
 *   The provided code does not contain the same number of opening and closing parenthesis.
 *   Preprocessing the code inflates it and adds lots of indents.
 Removing some